 How to Control What Apps Can Use Cellular Data on iPhone

-Managing Which iOS Apps Can Use Cellular Data
+How to Manage Which iOS Apps Can Use Cellular Data on iPhone or iPad

 This allows you to set exactly what apps can use and can not transmit through a cellular data connection: